top of page

 Matthew is a Public Policy PhD focusing on the economics of education and applied education policy evaluation and research.
 Matthew’s areas of expertise include the economics of education; education policy; program evaluation; and applied econometrics.
 Matthew’s recent consulting engagements include:

-• Chicago Public Schools: As an external academic research partner, Matthew advises district leaders on the design of Chicago’s educator evaluation system in an effort to more equitably rate and evaluate teacher performance and on policy efforts to improve student outcomes through teacher evaluation and professional development.
+• Chicago Public Schools: As an external academic research partner, Matthew advised district leaders on the design of Chicago’s educator evaluation system in an effort to more equitably rate and evaluate teacher performance and on policy efforts to improve student outcomes through teacher evaluation and professional development.

 • Institute of Education Sciences (IES) Regional Educational Laboratory (REL) Mid-Atlantic: As a member of the Technical Working Group (TWG), Matthew reviews and provides feedback on all stages of REL products, including research proposals and draft research reports, providing technical advice on the design and content of applied research and training, coaching and technical support for evidence use and applied research.